Minnesota Liquor Laws are stricter than many other states.

 The legal drinking age in Minnesota is 21.

 Off sales of liquor are restricted to licensed liquor stores.
-Liquor is only sold in liquor stores.
-Not supermarkets as you may be used to from other states, or gas stations as Wisconsin does.
+Liquor is only sold in liquor stores, not supermarkets as you may be used to from other states, or gas stations as Wisconsin does.
 Some supermarkets operate their own liquor store right next door to their food supermarket, notably Trader Joe's.

-Liquor Stores Are Closed on Sunday
+Some Liquor Stores Are Now Open on Sundays

 Some cities in Minnesota don't permit privately owned liquor stores.
 Instead, the city operates one or more liquor stores and uses the profits for public projects.
-Among the Cities in the Minneapolis-St. Paul Metro Area with only city-run liquor stores are Brooklyn Center and Edina.
+Among the cities in the Minneapolis-St. Paul Metro Area with only city-run liquor stores are Brooklyn Center and Edina.

 3.2 beer is less strictly regulated.
 It can be sold in grocery stores and it can be sold on Sundays.